 All-Star Superman told the origin of Superman in four panels on one page with eight words: “Doomed planet, Desperate scientists, Last hope, Kindly couple.”
 The audience doesn’t need to know anything else.
 They already know everything they need before coming into the theater.
 The origin of Superman can be told in the pre-credit sequence as if it’s recapping a prior movie.
 It instantly propels the movie into what the audience really wants: action.

 Superman Does Super Things

-Give us an over the top action movie first and then drop in the Superman mythos.
+Please give us an over-the-top action movie first, and then drop in the Superman mythos.
 Give us something only Superman could do.
 If Superman’s around, the whole plot of Armageddon is over in ten minutes.
 Giant robots attacking the city?
 Superman melts them with his heat vision and throws them into the sun.
-With Superman you have to think big.
+With Superman, you have to think big.
 Bank robbers and kittens caught in trees?
 That’s too small.
 Phantom Zone villains with powers and abilities on par with Superman’s?
 Seen it before, but always a good plan.
-Alien dictators with Death Star like weapons and billions of shock troops?
+Alien dictators with Death Star-like weapons and billions of shock troops?
 Now, you’re talking.

-You have to get the right actors in the roles, the right costuming, set design, script and director.
-Superman Returns failed pretty miserably all across the board.
-Find the writer who understands the character.
-Find the director who understands and loves the material.
+You have to get the right actors in the roles, the right costuming, set design, script, and director.
+Superman Returns and Man of Steel failed miserably all across the board for the most part.
+Most importantly, find the writer who understands the character.
+I think Coates is one of the best choices.
+Next, find the director who understands and loves the material.
 Find the actors who embody the roles.
-The Marvel movies found all or most of the right ingredients, tweeked when it needed tweeking and let the creative people who love the source material create the movie.
-It’s a plan for long term success.
+The Marvel movies found all or most of the right ingredients, tweaked when it needed tweaking, and let the creative people who love the source material create the movie.
+It’s a plan for long-term success.
 Steal it.

 I’m sure I’ll see all these pieces fit together sooner rather than later.
 I hope.